It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 So there it was, hovering silently beside the silvery crescent moon which was veiled in thin cloud cover.
-Around 70 degrees of line angle, with just over 30 meters (100 feet) let out.
+The kite was at about 70 degrees of line angle, with just over 30 meters (100 feet) let out.
 Most of the line was invisible while the kite itself was just a ghostly scalloped triangle in the blackness above.
-A couple of Joeys were able to hold the line for a few moments each since the strain was probably less than two kilos at maximum line angle.
+A couple of Joeys were able to hold the line for a few moments each since the strain was probably less than two kilograms at maximum line-angle.

-A good experience all round—and they thanked me with a loud Sea Scouts "B-R-A-V-O BRAVO!"
+It was a good experience all round—and they thanked me with a loud Sea Scouts "B-R-A-V-O BRAVO!"

 Multi-Dowel Delta Soars Again

-So, out with the light-wind backup kite—the Multi-Dowel Delta.
-Due to unfamiliarity with the location, it still took a bit of effort to get the Delta away.
-With the breeze from West South-West a few rather tall trees were in the way, messing with the air over quite a large area.
+So, it was out with the light-wind backup kite—the Multi-Dowel Delta.
+Due to unfamiliarity with the location, it still took a bit of effort to get the delta away.
+With the breeze from west-southwest a few rather tall trees were in the way, messing with the air over quite a large area.
 A number of onlookers were probably somewhat entertained by the huge kite's low-flying antics.
-Altitude, not entertainment, was the real aim though...
+Altitude, not entertainment, was the real aim though.

-Finally the kite was moving around sedately on 75 meters (250 feet) of line, well above the ground turbulence.
+Finally, the kite was moving around sedately on 75 meters (250 feet) of line, well above the ground turbulence.
 The wind was still gusty, causing the sail to ripple and make some noise from time to time.
-Perhaps a small amount of thermal lift was about, but it was fairly subdued due to the late time of day.
-No over-flying past vertical this time, which was a relief since if anything went wrong, there were obstacles everywhere quite close to where I was holding the line.
+Perhaps a small amount of thermal lift was about but it was fairly subdued due to the late time of day.
+There was no overflying past vertical this time, which was a relief since if anything went wrong, there were obstacles everywhere quite close to where I was holding the line.

 So far so good, so out went some more line.
-With the huge dark-blue Delta on 90 meters (300 feet), the kite was nudging close to the legal limit.
-A small bird zipped in, did a quick orbit to check out the kite, then flitted off again.
-Despite the size of the Delta, the line tension was only a kilo or two most of the time.
-Perhaps this kite pulls around four kilos in 20kph gusts, but to date I have not put the spring scales on, to check more accurately.
+With the huge dark-blue delta on 90 meters (300 feet), the kite was nudging close to the legal limit.
+A small bird zipped in, did a quick orbit to check out the kite, then flitted away again.
+Despite the size of the delta, the line tension was only a kilogram or two most of the time.
+Perhaps this kite pulls around four kilos in 20 kph gusts, but to date I have not put the spring scales on, to check more accurately.

-Just as I was thinking of relaxing a bit and letting the kite do its thing for another 15 minutes or so, I noticed something ...
-The point where the two halves of the starboard leading edge spar join up seemed to be jutting out a little.
+Just as I was thinking of relaxing a bit and letting the kite do its thing for another 15 minutes or so, I noticed something ... the point where the two halves of the starboard leading edge spar join up seemed to be jutting out a little.
 Worried that a dowel had become less than fully inserted, I quickly brought the kite down.
 Down around 50 feet or so it was clear that the leading edge spar was exactly where it was supposed to be.
-However, perhaps the join needs to beefed up a little.
+Perhaps the join needs to be beefed up a little.

 It was quite an enjoyable flight today, while it lasted!